adap/flower/examples/quickstart-mlcube/README.md

 poetry shell
 ```

 Poetry will install all your dependencies in a newly created virtual environment.
-To verify that everything works correctly, you can run the following commands:
+To verify that everything works correctly, you can run the following command:

 ```shell
 poetry run python3 -c "import flwr"